Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 * **Flex**: The robot will pick up the tip in rack position A1 from the rack loaded in slot D3.
 * **OT-2**: The robot will pick up the tip in rack position A1 from the rack loaded in slot 3.

+.. start here tomorrow
+.. this is original below
+.. fix it up some
 If you have associated a tiprack with your pipette such as in the :ref:`new-pipette` or :ref:`protocol_api-protocols-and-instruments` sections, then you can simply call::

     pipette.pick_up_tip()